wloving77/dmtl4-MCS/src/predLogic.md

 and similarly a proof of *q*.
 We can then apply the proof constructor, and.intro to these proofs in q-then-p order to have a proof of Q /\ P.

-## Formalizing Predicate Logic in Lean 4
+## Propositions as Types: Predicate Logic in Lean 4

 Prediate logic is a richer and more expressive language that propositional logic.
 Moreover, the higher order logic of